denten-books/plain-text/sample.md

 contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
 The task of the philosopher becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
-A contemporary computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
+A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them as "class instances" [@hoare_record_1965, @nygaard_history_1981].
 Similarly, for Plato and later for René Descartes, G.W.F.
-Hegel, and other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln11-descartes]
+Hegel, and other so-called "idealists," ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes]

 In Plato we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea),